elaifamouez/alx-system_engineering-devops/README.md

 0x06.
 Regular expression -- Working with Regular expression using Ruby Language.

 0x09.
 Web infrastructure design -- Working with Network basics and server.

+0x0A.
+Configuration management -- Working with Puppets And Configurations File.